Surprise Child Support Attorney

 - Who will pay whom

 In Arizona, a judge can file an “order of Assignment” and serve a copy on the employer of the parent who is ordered to pay support.
 The employer is then required to withhold support payments.
 Support payments are required to be paid via the “Support Payment Clearinghouse”.
 Paying through the “clearinghouse” will allow the court to see that payments are being made and provide proper record keeping.
-Call an Enholm Law, PLLC Surprise Child Support Attorney for a free consultation to make sure your rights, and the rights of your child, are being observed during the determination of the child support proceedings.
+Call an Enholm Law, PLLC Surprise Child Support Attorney for a consultation to make sure your rights, and the rights of your child, are being observed during the determination of the child support proceedings.

 Enforcement of Child Support Payment